 - To reheat – Place this in a large soup pot on the stove and heat on medium heat until warmed through.
 Add a little liquid if it got too thick.
 This also can be reheated in a microwave.

 - To make ahead – Chop up the potatoes, carrots, garlic and onions ahead of time.
 Defrost and marinate the Gardein beefless tips.
 Once you’re ready, just follow the directions.

 Can I make this without beefless tips?

 If you can’t find the Gardein beefless tips, you can just use mushrooms if you want to keep this using whole foods only.
-You can also use seitan or soy curls.
+You can also use seitan, soy curls, tvp chunks or jackfruit.

 Try these vegan recipes next